• RECIPES

 • Carrots: Adds additional texture while offering a sweet flavor.

-For this recipe, you'll want to have on hand a slow cooker, measuring cups and spoons and a spatula.
+For this slow cooker recipe, you'll want to grab your crock pot, measuring cups and spoons and a spatula.

 • Pea Variety: Use green split peas instead of yellow for a more traditional flavor.

-• Vegetarian Option: Omit the meat for a vegetarian option.
-Some additional vegetables you can add are bell pepper, green beans, or corn.
+• Vegetarian Option: Omit the meat and use veggie broth if desired.
+Some additional vegetables you can add are lentils, green beans, sweet potatoes or corn.

 • Herb Substitutes: Fresh thyme and parsley can replace dried herbs for a fresher taste.
 Dried herbs are more intense in flavor, be sure to substitute it 3:1 when use fresh herbs.